x-limitless-x/blakedrumm.com/_posts/2022-01-11-maintenace-mode-scheduled-jobs-failing-intermittenly.markdown

 ![Maintenance Mode Scheduled Job Properties](/assets/img/posts/maintenance-mode-schedule-properties.png)

-In order to resolve this issue we had to run the SCOM Console as the SDK (System Center Data Access Service) Account and recreate the Maintenance Scheduled Jobs.
-This allowed the Maintenance Mode Scheduled jobs to run without any issues.
+__DIn order to resolve this issue we had to run the SCOM Console as the SDK (System Center Data Access Service) Account and recreate the Maintenance Scheduled Jobs.
+This allowed the Maintenance Mode Scheduled jobs to run without any issues.__

 So the issue is with the Users account that was setting up the Maintenance Schedule.